ArnaudBuchholz/md2word/README.md

 * To install the tool use : `npm install md2word -global`
 * To validate and serve a markdown file, simply use `md2word <md filename>`

-When the markdown file is served, open Word and run the `md2word` macro.
+When the markdown file is served, open Word and executes the formatting macro : an example is provided [here](https://github.com/ArnaudBuchholz/md2word/blob/main/vba/md2word.bas).

 ## Commands